Dr Tim Craig

 - I often supervise summer research internships for undergraduate students interested in geophysics research.
 If you’re interested, contact me for details of any upcoming opportunities.

 - Postdoctoral Researchers:

 - Dr. Ben Fernando (2022).
-Now a Junior Research Fellow at Christ Church, University of Oxford.
+Now a Postdoctoral Research Fellow at John Hokins University, USA.